Sequential-Parallel Duality in Prefix Scannable Models

-As a preview of our results: In addition to the classic sequence models above, we obtain the following characterization which we derive in the next two sections.
+As a preview of our results: we will additionally derive the following characterization.

 \textbf{Prefix–Scannable and Related Models}: \textsf{SPD}-$(n,1)$ and \textsf{SPD}-$(n,\log(n))$.
-Modern architectures that admit a Blelloch‑style scan (discussed in~\Cref{sec:psm}) for their state update (SSMs, RWKV, Gated Linear Attention, and the general Prefix–Scannable Models of~\Cref{sec:psm}) have training work $T(n)=\Theta(n)$,\footnote{ The scan applies to {\it chunk} representations; the constant hidden suppressed in~$\Theta$ depends on chunk size.} parallel depth $\Theta(\log n)$, and \emph{online} cost $g(n)=\Theta(1)$ time with either $m(n)=\Theta(\log n)$ or $m(n)=\Theta(1)$ memory, depending on whether the state size grows logarithmically or remains constant.
+Modern RNN architectures that admit a Blelloch‑style scan (discussed in~\Cref{sec:psm}) for their state update have \emph{compute bound} $T(n)=\Theta(n)$, parallel depth $\Theta(\log n)$, and \emph{memory bound} $m(n)=\Theta(\log n)$ or $m(n)=\Theta(1)$, depending on whether the state size grows logarithmically or remains constant.
 We therefore write $\textsf{SPD‑}(n,\log n) \text{ or } \textsf{SPD‑}(n,1)$, both of which strictly improve on the Transformer’s linear memory latency while retaining fully parallelisable training.